-- only place your rubbish in wheelie bins or in black plastic sacks.
-If you share communal bins, put your rubbish in black plastic sacks and then into the bins provided - do not put hot ash in bins because a fire could start - clean your bins regularly after emptying to prevent them from smelling - do not overfill your bins or leave sacks of rubbish outside your home - this may encourage rats and other pests.
-Wherever possible, please make use of the Council's recycling collections and saves energy, helping to tackle climate change.
-The Council is committed to ensuring that we increase the amount of recycling done in the district.
+- Only place your non- recyclable waste in your allocated wheelie bin or seagull sack.
+If you share communal bins, put your rubbish in black plastic sacks and then into the bins provided - Do not put hot ash in bins because a fire could start - · Clean your bins regularly after emptying to prevent them from smelling - Do not leave sacks of rubbish outside your home - this may encourage rats and other pests.
+Wherever possible, please make use of the Council's recycling collections